0 Comment

 5. How can digital platforms improve employee recognition?

-Digital recognition platforms enable real-time appreciation, improve transparency, integrate with workplace tools, reduce bias, and provide analytics to measure the impact of engagement.
+Digital recognition platforms enable real-time appreciation, improve transparency, integrate with workplace tools, reduce bias, and provide analytics to measure engagement impact.

 6. What makes recognition feel genuine?